Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: Cu2CO3(OH)2

-Malachite is also easily identifiable due to its appearance: green color and botryoidal and concentric textures.
+Malachite is easily identifiable due to its appearance: green color and botryoidal and concentric textures.
 Check for streak color to differentiate malachite from numerous other green minerals, especially silicates.
-Malachite has a green streak, while other green silicates have white.
+Malachite has a green streak, while green silicates have white streaks.

 malachite - carbonates